You might have realized it that we haven’t posted lately so frequently as we used to before.

 The Times Square

-We just want to share here our impressions with you and maybe mention the one or the other helpful tip.
+We just want to share here the impressions of our Lower Manhattan Sightseeing with you and maybe mention the one or the other helpful tip.

 Everyone has specific taste and preferences, so that’s why no recommendations here about those.